wmenge/timekeeper/README.md

 If you have more than one customer, you can select a different customer:
 ```
-2020-07-06 -> My test customer $ customer-select 2 // assumes a customer with id 2
+2020-07-06 -> My test customer $ select-customer 2 // assumes a customer with id 2
 2020-07-06 -> A different customer $
 ```